UMCUGenetics/RNASeq-NF/docs/config.md

   '/hpc/cog_bioinf/common_dbs/GATK_bundle/Mills_and_1000G_gold_standard.indels.b37.vcf']
 ```

-All remaining files will be created at run-time and stored in the output folder (reference_genome).
+All remaining files will be created at run-time and stored in the output folder (reference_resources).
 Since buidling the STAR index requires a significant amount of memory, ensure that sufficient memory is available on the host system and allocated in process.config.

 Example genome configuration files can be found `./resources/test_run`.